Flamtky/fivem-respawn-nearby/README.md

 ## Command(s)

 ### `/respawnType` | `/rt`
-Expects one argument:
+This command allows you to change the respawn type (respawn location).

+Arguments:
 - type (possbile Values: `0`,`1` or `main`, `any`)
     > 0 | main -- Respawns you only near big/main roads (eg. Highways)
     > 1 | any -- Respawns you on any road or path (eg. Footpath, on Mount Chiliad, Alleys...)
-This command allows you to change the respawn type (respawn location).

 ## Screenshots:
 Debug Prints are also available.
 Just change the bool in `client.lua`